 If you intend to keep one as a pet, it is recommended that these snakes be handled from a young age and should be frequently held so that you become familiar.
 They are aggressive feeders and if you only handle the snake to open its enclosure at meals, your snake may associate you with food.
 Always have a second person present when handling or feeding when they reach adult size, approx. 8 feet.

 What does a Burmese python eat?

 Burmese pythons are carnivores that primarily feed on small mammals and birds.
 Growing hatchling pythons need to be fed one to two times per week with mice or rats.
-Adult pythons are fed less often, every two weeks, with larger pray that is the width of the snake.
+Adult pythons are fed less often, every two weeks, with larger prey that is the width of the snake.
 They can swallow animals up to five times as wide as their head, because of the stretchy ligaments in their jaws.

-In the wild the average life span of a python is 20 to 25 years.
+In the wild, the average life span of a python is 20 to 25 years.
 It is important to consider this when deciding whether to acquire a python as a pet.
 It is not easy to find someone to take a giant snake if you are no longer able to care for it, especially a full-grown python.

 Common Health Problems?

 Burmese pythons are susceptible to respiratory infections and mouth rot.
 One of the most severe ailments of pythons is inclusion body disease, a fatal virus with symptoms of abnormal shedding, anorexia, constipation, tremors, and loss of motor control.
 Many snakes with this disease will starve to death.

 It is essential to have an exotics veterinarian who specializes in reptiles check your Burmese python annually for signs of disease.